Mercury Poisoning (cont.)

 Mercury Poisoning Prevention - Vaccines

 Another source of concern by people is the use of thimerosal, a mercury-containing preservative used in vaccine preparations.
 Except for some influenza vaccines, it is not being used in most vaccines.
-However, the amount of mercury in thimerosal is very low and the CDC recommended in 2008 that current flu vaccines contain so little, they are safe to use in pregnant women and children.
+However, the amount of mercury in thimerosal is very low.
+In 2008, the CDC recommended that current flu vaccines are safe to use in pregnant women and children because they contain very little mercury.

 Mercury Poisoning Outlook